caestradaa/real_estate_daproj/README.md

 ![alt text](https://github.com/caestradaa/real_estate_daproj/blob/main/Images/Raw_dataset.png "Raw data preview")

-In addition, a second data set was used from the official website of the District Mayor's Office in order to standardize neighborhood's names and the sector they belong to.
+In addition, a second data set [(Neighborhoods and Sectors)][auxdataset] from the official website of the District Mayor's Office was collected in order to standardize neighborhood's names and the sector they belong to.

 ## Data Cleaning
 Ater extrating the data it needed to be cleaned so it was uploaded into Power Query and made the following changes: